precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 ----------

 That concludes it for the *essential* tap hold configuration settings for home row mods.
-Don't try to use home row mods without `IGNORE_MOD_TAP_INTERRUPT` or with an insane `TAPPING_TERM`.
+Don't try to use home row mods with an insane `TAPPING_TERM`.
 You'll have a bad time if you do and will come out of it thinking that "home row mods are not for me".

 Apart from these options, you may have noticed that QMK offers more tap hold configuration settings if you've read the documentation linked at the [beginning of this section](#tap-hold-configuration-settings) — please read through those links if you haven't yet.
-While non-essential, they can still be *very useful* and a better understanding of them can help you enable the settings that will prove beneficial to you.
+While non-essential, they can still be very useful and a better understanding of them can help you enable the settings that will prove beneficial to you.

 <h4 id="tapping-force-hold" class="invisible-header">Tapping Force Hold</h4>
 #### Quick Tap Term